India US trade deal: Stocks to gain, market strategy, rupee outlook after Trump tariff cut - BusinessToday

 India-US trade deal, Trump tariff cut: Stock analysts on Tuesday said the conclusion of the India-US trade deal should trigger a strong rally in Indian stocks.
-This provides significant relief to the stressed financial markets and should trigger rallies in the rupee and short-term rates, they said.
+The development provides significant relief to the stressed financial markets and should trigger rallies in the rupee and short-term rates, they said.

 Emkay Global said the development should result in strong FPI buying on the back of reasonable valuations and an earnings recovery.
 Given the large underperformance of India, undervalued rupee, FII flows could come